sligodave/sublime_remote_open/README.md

 * Configuration to allow server to run automatically on startup of Sublime Text.
 * Configuration to allow the server to time out after period of inactivity.
-* Awaiting Sublime Package Control Approval, will update instructions as needed.
 * Refactor the server to use the cleaner python server classes rather than connecting and monitoring manually myself in the code.

 ## Copyright and license